This rich and moist Blood Orange Chocolate Cake is infused with fresh blood orange juice and drizzled with homemade blood orange glaze!

 Making Ahead and Storing

-Store leftover cooled and glazed blood orange loaf cake in an airtight container in a refrigerator for up to 5 days.
+- Storage: This chocolate and blood orange cake, once cooled and glazed, can be stored in an airtight container in the refrigerator for up to 5 days.

 FAQs